Pilates Camberwell - Pilates for kids

 Click on the links below to learn about the CSSM team.

 Monique has a special interest in the management and rehabilitation of hypermobility, chronic pain and pelvic dysfunctions.
-She enjoys treating clients of all ages and athletic ability and loves elite athletes, weekend warriors and kids who are honing their skills on the way to elite level performance.
+She enjoys treating clients of all ages and athletic ability, especially elite athletes, weekend warriors and kids who are honing their skills on their way to elite level performance.

-Clinical Pilates is one of Monique secret weapons to help all her clients return to their activities of daily living and return to sport.
+Clinical Pilates is one of Monique’s secret weapons to help all her clients return to their activities of daily living and sport.

-When not working, Monique likes to hone her Pilates skills, spend time with her long fur child Hugo (the dachshund) and continues to work with a Premier league men’s soccer team as a sports trainer and strength and conditioning coach.
+When not working, Monique likes to hone her Pilates skills, spend time with her long fur child Hugo (the dachshund) and watching EPL at 2am with her partner.

 As a physiotherapist, Peter relishes the opportunity to help his clients return to the things that mean the most to them, whether that’s sport, work or family.
 “A strong and healthy body maintains a healthy mind, which allows us to perform and work to the best of our ability.”